03 Dec 2022

 (which do not have the same y

-have to do some trigonometry to figure out one of those points.
-And I for one don't have time
+we have to do some trigonometry to figure out one of those points.
+And I for one don’t have

 Instead, I want to draw my line horizontally, and then rotate it using the rotate